FACULTY POSITIONS AVAILABLE

 The Hospital for Sick Children recognizes that scholars have varying career paths and that career interruptions due to personal circumstances can be part of an excellent academic record.
 Candidates are encouraged to explain any personal circumstances to allow for a fair assessment of their application.
 Search committee members have been instructed to give careful consideration and be sensitive, to the impact of career interruptions in their assessments.

 SickKids is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.
 If requested, SickKids is proud to make available accommodations to support applicants with disabilities during the interview and assessment process.

-Interested applicants should e-mail their application (curriculum vitae, description of past research, research plan [3-5 pages], three reference letters and copies of three representative publications) preferably in PDF format, to Dr. Gabrielle Boulianne, Associate Chief Research Strategy and Innovation, at firstname.lastname@example.org by the close of the search on September 12, 2018.
-The search committee will interview applicants beginning in October through to early December with a potential start date in Summer 2019.
+Interested applicants should e-mail their application (curriculum vitae, description of past research, research plan [3-5 pages], three reference letters and copies of three representative publications) preferably in PDF format, to Dr. Gabrielle Boulianne, Associate Chief Research Strategy and Innovation, at firstname.lastname@example.org by the close of the search on November 15, 2018.
+The search committee will interview applicants beginning in October until the positions are filled, with a potential start date in Summer 2019.
 As part of your application process you will be asked to complete a brief voluntary diversity survey.
 Any information directly related to you is confidential and cannot be accessed by either the search committee or human resources staff.
 Results will be aggregated for institutional planning purposes.